Best web hosting for small business: top 8 options to choose from

 - Business adds a dedicated IP, PositiveSSL, and SEO tools.
 The price is still affordable, so if you have use for these features – it's a good choice.

 But, if you’re looking for absolute value, I’d recommend HostGator’s Baby plan.
 See, the Hatchling plan only allows you to host one website on it.
-But, for just a mere $0.75 extra each month, you can host unlimited websites with Baby.
+But, for just a mere extra cost of $0.75/mo, you can host unlimited websites with Baby.

 For a relatively low price, HostGator delivers surprisingly good performance.
 It has one of the best reliability scores and loads websites fast.